4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 - What events/objects/interactions do I really want my readers to focus on?

 Spend fifteen minutes completing this plan.
-Then, when you’re done, share your plan with us in practice box below.
-Be sure to give feedback on three other writers’ scene plans, too!
+Then, when you're done, share your plan with us in the practice workshop here.
+Be sure to give feedback on three other writers' scene plans, too.

+Not a member yet?
+Join us here.
+We're a group of practicing writers and we'd love to have you join us!

 J. D. Edwin is a daydreamer and writer of fiction both long and short, usually in soft sci-fi or urban fantasy.
 Sign up for her newsletter for free articles on the writer life and updates on her novel, find her on Facebook and Twitter (@JDEdwinAuthor), or read one of her many short stories on Short Fiction Break literary magazine.